C0D3D3V/Moodle-DL/README.md

 5. run `python main.py --init`

 On some operating systems the program has to run with `python3` instead of `python`, try it yourself.
 The same applies to `pip3`.

-If you run this program in mintty (MINGW or something similar), try running Python like this `winpty python`.
+If you run the program on Windows, please use the [Powershell or CMD](https://www.isunshare.com/windows-10/5-ways-to-open-windows-powershell-in-windows-10.html).
+Please do not use a mintty like MINGW or similar (in MINGW python must be executed as 'winpty python').

 ### Usage
 - `python main.py`